Financial Support for Students Aged 24+

 Are you looking at enrolling onto an Access course?

-If you take out a loan for an Access to HE course and then go on to complete a Higher Education course you will have your loan for the Access course written off.
+If you take out a loan for an Access to Higher Education course and then go on to complete a Higher Education course you will have your loan for the Access course written off.

 Making the right choice